 Hiking Cape Enniberg in the Faroe islands

-This year, 2018, I decided to celebrate my birthday in the Faroe islands, and to be more specific – on climbing Cape Enniberg.
+In 2018, I decided to celebrate my birthday in the Faroe islands, and to be more specific – on climbing Cape Enniberg.

 Yes, although I already visited the Faroes (if you don't know where are the islands – check out this post), I wanted to see them one more time.
 I ordered flight tickets and created a map with a few places I didn't see last time and are now goals.
 I had hiking trails, waterfalls, churches and more.

 It was a Sunday and I felt like going to church to hear a service with the organ and all.
 With the help of a local friend I checked when is the service in the nearest church to where I stayed.
 When she got back to me she mentioned that that church also has the most modern organ in the islands!